Frequently Asked Questions

-Presently, the Bridge Street Bridge is over 100 years old and has structural and functional limitations that don't meet today's design standards.
-Due to its age, the bridge has deteriorated over time and routine maintenance can no longer address the deficiencies.
+Presently, the Bridge Street Bridge is over 115 years old and has structural and functional limitations that don’t meet today’s design standards.
+Due to its age, the bridge has deteriorated over time and routine maintenance can no longer address its deficiencies.

-Age and deterioration, increased traffic volume and loads (weight of vehicles), and the potential for severe storms to disrupt normal operations are some of the reasons why this bridge no longer operates well and is in need of major rehabilitation or replacement if it is to continue to function and provide a viable crossing of the Passaic River connecting Bridge Street in the City Newark, Essex County and Central Avenue in the Town of Harrison, Hudson County.
-Both are identified as important roadways for the local communities and the region.
+Age and deterioration, increased traffic volume and loads (weight of vehicles), and the potential for severe storms to disrupt normal operations are some of the reasons why this bridge no longer operates well.
+The bridge needs major rehabilitation or replacement to continue to function and provide a viable crossing of the Passaic River connecting Bridge Street in the City Newark, Essex County and Central Avenue in the Town of Harrison, Hudson County.
+Both have been identified as important roadways for the local communities and the region.

-Highway Safety: The bridge roadway width lacks shoulders and the approach alignment is substandard.
+Highway Safety: The bridge roadway width lacks shoulders, and the approach alignment is substandard.
 The bridge railings are substandard and do not meet current crash standards.
 The bridge operating machinery has no span lock system as required by AASHTO.
-The bridge opening duration (10 minutes) does not meet ASSHTO standards (1 minute to both open and close).

 Public Safety: There is no existing safety interlocking system that prevents bridge operations from proceeding out of sequence.